pepijn/pepijn.github.io/about.md

 I was born in '92 on [land that didn't exist before 1967](https://en.wikipedia.org/wiki/Zuiderzee_Works), grew up in Utrecht and moved to Amsterdam where I completed the first half of Medicine (so I'm *not* a doctor) at the AMC of the Universiteit van Amsterdam.
-I'm still happy that I was able to do my bachelor's thesis in [the techiest corner of the hospital](https://www.amc.nl/web/leren/research-62/research/medical-informatics-research.htm).
+I did my bachelor's thesis in [the techiest corner of the hospital](https://www.amc.nl/web/leren/research-62/research/medical-informatics-research.htm).
 As of writing, I didn't return to university yet to finish the second and final part of Medicine (which is called coschappen in Dutch).